rescued-animals-platform/adoption-service/README.md

 _**(Only for the first time)**_

-- Setup your preferred IDE to run tests with Gradle (instead of JUnit) and add the following environment variables to it. (e.g. add the env variable to the Gradle Template in the running configurations of IntelliJ IDEA):
+- Set up your preferred IDE to run tests with Gradle (instead of JUnit) and add the following environment variables to it. (e.g. add the env variable to the Gradle Template in the running configurations of IntelliJ IDEA):

         SPRING_PROFILE=local
         ADOPTION_SERVICE_URL=http://localhost:8080